A History of the Sustainable Economies Law Center's involvement in the JOBS Act

 A Summary of the Crowdfunding Title of the JOBS Act

 The JOBS Act as it was signed into law is considerably different from our original proposal.
 The law allows businesses to raise capital from the public using an SEC-registered crowdfunding intermediary (ie a web platform).
-The maximum amount that can be raised is $1 million per year and each investor will be able to invest up to five percent of his or her annual income or net worth (ten percent if they have more than $100,000 in net worth or annual income).
+The maximum amount that can be raised is $1 million per year and each investor will be able to invest up to five percent of their annual income or net worth (ten percent if they have more than $100,000 in net worth or annual income).